Tensae-abita/haunted-house/readme.md

 ## Overview

-This is exercise 16 from the [Three.js Journey](https://threejs-journey.com/) course — a from-scratch, WebGL-rendered haunted house scene.
-It's built with raw Three.js (no game engine, no React wrapper) to practice core rendering concepts: PBR materials driven by texture maps, real-time shadows, fog, animated point lights, and a `lil-gui` debug panel for tweaking the scene live.
+A from-scratch, WebGL-rendered haunted house scene built with raw Three.js — no game engine, no framework wrapper.
 The scene composes a textured house (walls, roof, door with door-light), scattered bushes, a graveyard of low-poly tombstones, and a set of ghost lights that orbit the house on independent sinusoidal paths — all wrapped in exponential fog and moonlit ambient/directional lighting for atmosphere.

 ## ✨ Features